 After visiting the tortoise ranch, he headed to our hotel in Puerto Ayora, a bustling small town and gateway to many Galapagos tours.
 We spent two full days here before leaving for our cruise aboard the Celebrity Xploratiion.

 Our first stop was the Galapagos Verde Azul Hotel, where we spent three nights.
-The hotel is a quaint off-the-beaten-path hotel in a residential area within walking distance of downtown.
-Our room was on the 5th floor, with no elevator with town views.
+The hotel is a quaint, off-the-beaten-path hotel in a residential area within walking distance of downtown.
+Our room was on the 5th floor, with no elevator, and had views of the town.
 It included a delicious poolside breakfast of fresh fruit, bread, and eggs made to order.

 After settling in, we spent the evening and parts of the next two days exploring Puerto Ayora and the surrounding areas.
-You will find images of Puerto Ayora below.
+Below are images of Puerto Ayora.

 The second was a half-day bay tour of the Gulf of Santa Cruz.
 The first place we visited was a small islet called La Loberia, named for a colony of sea lions.
 We also visited Punta Estrada, where we took a short hike to observe Darwin’s finches and other shorebirds and vegetation.
 This is also the site of the Canal del Amor (Love Canal) for a photo opportunity and a chance to observe rays and white-tipped sharks in their natural environment.
 Finally, we visited La Playa de Los Perros.
-Here we had the option of hiking to Las Grietas, a swimming area at the bottom of an earth fissure.
+Here, we could hike to Las Grietas, a swimming area at the bottom of an earth fissure.
 However, due to the hike’s difficulty getting there, we decided to stay at a local bar for snacks, drinks, and shopping.
 Overall, it was a great day, and we highly recommend it.

-On the morning of Saturday, January 28th, we arranged for a taxi, packed our bags, and headed back to the airport, where we waited in the “VIP lounge,” which was nothing more than a cordoned-off area of the terminal, to await transport to or ship.
+On the morning of Saturday, January 28th, we arranged for a taxi, packed our bags, and headed back to the airport.
+There, we waited in the “VIP lounge,” which was nothing more than a cordoned-off area of the terminal, to await transport to our ship.
 After waiting a couple of hours, our fellow shipmates finally arrived, and we headed off to our ship, the Celebrity Xploration, for the Northern Loop Galapagos tour.

 Once arriving at our ship and settling in, we were informed that after a short sail, we would be heading out on the first of our excursions, all of which were included in the cost of the cruise.
 Our first stop was Black Turtle Cove, Baltra Island.
 We took a panga, a rigid inflatable (RIB) boat ride through the marsh.
 We observed several types of birds and numerous sea turtles, some mating!
 Afterward, it was back to the ship for dinner and a chance to get to know our fellow shipmates.

-Following the lava field visit, we cruised over to Bartolome Island.
+Following the lava field visit, we cruised to Bartolome Island.
 The large free-standing rock in the foreground is known as Pinnacle Rock.
-It and the surrounding area is often seen in the movies.
+It and the surrounding area are often seen in movies.
 The view from the top of Bartolome Island (380 steps) plays an important role in the 2003 movie Master and Commander.

-Today we crossed the equator!
-We did this a total of six times on this while at sea!
+Today, we crossed the equator six times while at sea!
 I have officially joined Teresa as a “Shellback” (crossing the equator via boat).
-This morning we visited Punta Espinosa for another hike across the lava rocks and to see the largest colony of marine iguanas in the Galapagos as well as a nesting ground for the flightless cormorants.
-Then, after more snorkeling, we headed out to Punta Vincente Roca where we crossed the equator for more snorkeling and hiking.
+This morning, we visited Punta Espinosa for another hike across the lava rocks to see the largest colony of marine iguanas in the Galapagos and a nesting ground for flightless cormorants.
+Then, after more snorkeling, we headed out to Punta Vincente Roca, where we crossed the equator for more snorkeling and hiking.

 The exciting event of the day was a tortoise rescue.
 The Galapagos tortoises are land animals.
-On this day as we explored the coast, we saw a tortoise bobbing in the water offshore.
-The waves kept pushing back towards shore, but the rocky shoreline prevented him from getting back on land.
-Of course, you are not allowed to assist or touch the wildlife, so we had to leave him to his fate.
+On this day, as we explored the coast, we saw a tortoise bobbing in the water offshore.
+The waves kept pushing back towards shore, but the rocky shoreline prevented him from returning to land.
+Of course, you cannot assist or touch the wildlife, so we had to leave him to his fate.

 When we returned to our ship, we notified the head guide, Gustavo, who then sent my video of the tortoise to the National Park rangers.
 With their approval, the captain, our naturalists, and several crew members set off to the last known location of the tortoise, where they met with the park rangers and rescued the tortoise!!
 The rangers said it was about 25-30 years old, and it was lucky that we happened by.
 We named him Lucky!